 Tredegar House is managed by National Trust and is one of the finest examples of restoration architecture in Wales.
 Guided tours of the house are available and there’s the beautiful large garden to explore.
 Refreshments and light meals available.
-Allow one to an hour and a half for average visit to house only.
-Group rates are available for pre booked groups.
-National Trust seven and 14 day touring passes for international visitors are also available.
+Allow 1hr to 1hr 30min for average visit to house only.
+Group rates are available for pre-booked groups.
+National Trust's 7 and 14 day touring passes for international visitors are also available.

-Newport (St Woolos) Cathedral – A 12th century cathedral with Victorian restoration.
+Newport (St Woolos) Cathedral – a 12th century cathedral with Victorian restoration.
 There is a memorial to the 21 Chartists who were killed during the ‘Chartist Riots’ in 1839 outside the Westgate Hotel and now lie in the cathedral grounds in unmarked graces.
-Allow 45 minutes.
+Allow 45 min.
 Free entry.

-Newport Medieval Ship – The only example in the world of a mid 15th century merchant ship.
-The Ship Centre is located on an industrial estate and is a very active workshop as well as a public display area.
-There are toilets but not specially designed toilets for disabled persons.
+Newport Medieval Ship – the only example in the world of a mid 15th century merchant ship.
+The ship centre is located on an industrial estate and is a very active workshop as well as a public display area.
+There are toilets but they are not accessible.
 Light refreshments are available.
 Easy parking and no entrance fee although visitors are welcome to purchase merchandise or make a donation.
-Allow one to an hour and a half for average visit.
+Allow 1hr to 1hr 30min for average visit.

-Transporter Bridge – One of only two working transporter bridges in the UK and six in the world.
+Transporter Bridge – one of only two working transporter bridges in the UK and six in the world.
 Visitors can travel on the gondola across the River Usk for a small charge.
 They welcome pre-arranged group visits.
 The more energetic can climb the steps within the supporting towers and walk along the gangway to cross the river.
 Visitors can enter the engine room as well the visitor centre.
-Allow one hour for an average visit.
+Allow 1hr for an average visit.
 Note that this site is currently closed until Spring 2023 for the restoration work and construction of a new visitor centre.

-Newport Museum and Art Gallery – Located in the city centre, it includes excellent displays on the Chartists, the last armed uprising on the British mainland which resulted in the deaths of 21 men who were campaigning for the right to vote.
+Newport Museum and Art Gallery – located in the city centre, it includes excellent displays on the Chartists, the last armed uprising on the British mainland which resulted in the deaths of 21 men who were campaigning for the right to vote.
 There is also an excellent display of the Roman remains from Caerleon and Caerwent.
 No entrance fee.
-Allow one to an hour and a half.
+Allow 1hr to 1hr 30min.
 There are plenty of places to eat and drink in The Friars and Kingsway Shopping Centres.

-Fourteen Locks Visitor Centre – The construction of the canal locks was a major engineering feat with a significant height being achieved over a relatively short distance – unsurpassed within UK.
+Fourteen Locks Visitor Centre – the construction of the canal locks was a major engineering feat with a significant height being achieved over a relatively short distance – unsurpassed within UK.
 There is a very informative visitor centre, pleasant gardens and refreshments available.
 Free entry.
-Allow one hour.
+Allow 1hr.

 Your clients can include a choice of the above.
-If they wanted to spend longer than a day in the area it is recommended to visit the Roman remains at Caerleon that includes the Caerleon Roman Fortress and Baths, the Amphitheatre (free entry) and National Roman Legion Museum.
-Guided tours of the museum are available on request, plus guests benefit from free entry and 10% off gifts from the shop when spending £5 or more.
+If they wanted to spend longer than a day in the area it is recommended to visit the Roman remains at Caerleon that includes the Caerleon Roman Fortress and Baths and Amphitheatre, and National Roman Legion Museum.
+Guided tours of the museum are available on request, plus guests benefit from free entry and 10 per cent off gifts from the shop when spending £5 or more.

-There are plenty of small cafes and coffee houses in Caerleon and the Ffwrm is a charming shopping “alley”.
+There are plenty of small cafes and coffee houses in Caerleon and the Ffwrwm is a charming shopping “alley”.